 During the first quarter of 2008, the Company entered into a series of treasury rate lock contracts with a notional value of \$250,000.
-Each of these contracts is designated and qualifies as a cash flow hedge under Statement of Financial Accounting Standard No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("FAS 133").
-The Company has documented its hedging strategies and risk management objectives for these contracts.
-The Company assesses and documents, both at inception and on an ongoing basis, whether these hedging contracts are highly effective in offsetting changes in cash flows associated with the hedged items.
-These contracts are reported, at fair value, in other current assets or accrued liabilities, with changes in fair value reported in accumulated other comprehensive income.
-At March 31, 2008, the Company recorded the fair value of these contracts as a \$4,834 accrued liability.
-As of May 2, 2008 the fair value of these contracts was a \$2,610 current asset.
+These contracts were settled in the second quarter of 2008, and the Company received \$8,154.
+Each contract was designated and qualified as a cash flow hedge under Statement of Financial Accounting Standard No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("FAS 133").
+The Company documented its hedging strategies and risk management objectives for these contracts.
+The Company assessed and documented, both at inception and on an ongoing basis, whether these hedging contracts were highly effective in offsetting changes in cash flows associated with the hedged items.
+As of June 30, 2008, the settlement amount, net of taxes, was recorded in accumulated other comprehensive income.

-15. Segment Information
+16. Segment Information